alisabedard/jbwm/README.md

 * Code cleanups, simpler UI and key bindings
 * Use of C99 features where possible.

+## RELEASES
+Releases are made when sufficient changes are made to the code base.
+Releases fixing crashes are made as soon as possible.

 ## KNOWN ISSUES
 * More EWMH support needed, particularly to enable pagers and window placement.